anderskringhoej/dc_qubit/README.md

-# dc_qubit
+# Controlled DC monitoring of a superconducting qubit: accompanying code

-Analysis code for the paper "Controlled DC monitoring of a superconducting qubit"
+This repository contains data analysis code accompanying the paper

+"Controlled DC monitoring of a superconducting qubit",

+by A. Kringhøj et al.